James M. Wayne

 James Moore Wayne (1790 – July 5, 1867) was an American attorney, judge and politician who served as an associate justice of the Supreme Court of the United States from 1835 to 1867.
 He previously served as the sixteenth mayor of Savannah, Georgia, from 1817 to 1819 and the member of the United States House of Representatives for Georgia's at-large congressional district from 1829 to 1835, when he was appointed to the Supreme Court by President Andrew Jackson.
 He was a member of the Democratic Party.

 Early life

 Wayne was born in Savannah, Georgia, in 1790.
 He was the son of Richard Wayne, who came to America in 1760, and married Elizabeth (née Clifford) Wayne on September 14, 1769.
 James' mother died in 1804 when James was fourteen years old.
-His sister Mary Wayne, wife of Richard Stites, was the great-grandmother of Juliette Gordon Low, the founder of the Girl Scouts of the USA.
+A sister, Mary, became the great-grandmother of Juliette Gordon Low, the founder of the Girl Scouts of the USA.
 She was also the 2nd great-grandmother of governor Endicott Peabody.
+Another sister, Eliza, married noted Savannah merchant George Anderson.

 After completing preparatory studies, Wayne attended The College of New Jersey (today known as Princeton University), where he graduated in 1808.
 After Princeton, he read law to be admitted to the bar in 1810, and began his practice in Savannah.